 If Oakland just had substantially less crime, it would attract a hefty percentage of the business that now goes to SF or skips over Oakland to go to the East Bay cities that surround us.
 I’ve heard that from numerous business clients who chose not to locate here and from affluent clients who won’t shop in Oakland.

-If we improved our schools, that success would be even greater because of a better prepared workforce and a more attractive place for employees of prospective business.
+But if we improved our schools, that success would be even greater because of a better prepared workforce and a more attractive place for employees of prospective business.

 There are specific things we could do right away.
 If we wait too long, we’ll have to do them just to avoid falling behind other cities.